Ƶ

 What should be included in a Refund Policy?

-- Consumer Rights Statement: Acknowledgment of rights under the Consumer Guarantees Act 1993, including guarantees of acceptable quality and fitness for purpose.
+• Consumer Rights: Acknowledgment of rights under the Consumer Guarantees Act

 What's the difference between a Refund Policy and a Complaints Policy?